KustoszApp/docs/source/installation/vps.md

 * `CELERY_BROKER_URL`, if you decide to use Redis as Celery broker
 * `KUSTOSZ_READABILITY_NODE_ENABLED`, if you have installed kustosz-node-readability
 * `STATIC_ROOT`, if you decide to serve static files using gunicorn; this is path to directory where files will be copied to, it should be inside `$KUSTOSZ_BASE_DIR`
-* `STATICFILES_DIRS`, if you decide to serve static files using gunicorn; this is list of paths of static files to copy, it should contain directory where you extracted frontend files
+* `STATICFILES_DIRS`, if you decide to serve static files using gunicorn; this is list of paths of static files to copy, it should contain directory where you [extract frontend files](#download-frontend-files)

 :::{admonition} Example configuration
 :class: note